 Electives and Interdisciplinary Partnerships

 Electives for the Leadership in Disability Studies Certificate are flexible and designed to work with the student's graduate degree program and/or career interests.
 Depending on your major, there are several possibilities for electives.
-Check with Dr. Alexis Petri for more information on electives.
+Check with Dr. Julie Warm for more information on electives.

 Graduate students pursuing a variety of majors find the ILDS certificate compliments their studies and makes them more competitive in the job market.
 Students also working toward a graduate degree at UMKC may take a course in their major toward the elective in the certificate.
 Talk with your advisor to learn more!
 Partnerships are set up with the following graduate programs.

 An interdisciplinary study of the law relating to people with disabilities in the areas of employment, education, and access to transportation, health, welfare and social services to provide an understanding of how the law affects individuals with disabilities and public and private entities.
 Legislation considered include the American with Disabilities Act, Section 504 of the Rehabilitation Act of 1973, the individuals with Disabilities Education Act, the Family and Medical leave Act, the Fair Housing Act, the Voting Accessibility for the Elderly and Handicapped Act, and the Title VII of the Civil Rights Act of 1964.
 The enrollment of graduate students from other disciplines, such as education, business, and health sciences is encouraged to allow for interdisciplinary discussion of the topics involved.

 Psychopathology: A Competency Based Assessment Model in Social Work Practice

 - 2 hrs

 - Fall Semester